yenyasinn/enik/_i18n/en/_posts/2022-10-02-service-containers.md

 categories: Drupal tests
 canonical_url: https://www.enik.pro/drupal/tests/2022/10/02/service-containers.html
 ---
-Have you noticed that services are called through `$this->container->get()` or `\Drupal::service()` in Kernel and Functional tests.
+As you noticed services are called through `$this->container->get()` or `\Drupal::service()` in Kernel and Functional tests.
 On the first glance it doesn’t matter - we receive a service in any case and tests work, but there are nuances.
 Let’s figure it out.

 ## Kernel tests